Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Font

-- Being as the website is based off a digital app a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a robotic tone to the displayed text content; a subjective opinion, of course.
+- Being as the website modelling is off a digital app a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a robotic tone to the displayed text content; a subjective opinion, of course.

 #### Navigation